This We Believe

 When it comes to anthologies, I confess that I am an agnostic.
 Rare is the collection of other people’s writing that coheres into something new and original; and rarer still is the one that takes on meaning because we read it through the eyes of the collector.
 Radiant Truths is exactly that rarity: “American religion, a history in pieces,” as described by Sharlet himself, but also an advanced reader in the varieties of American religious experience, and, above all else, a well-chosen selection of well-told stories.

-Jonathan Kirsch is the book editor of the Jewish Journal.
-His latest book is The Short, Strange Life of Herschel Grynszpan: A Boy Avenger, a Nazi Diplomat and a Murder in Paris (Norton/Liveright).
+Jonathan Kirsch, author and publishing attorney, is the book editor of the Jewish Journal.
+He is the author of, most recently, The Short, Strange Life of Herschel Grynszpan: A Boy Avenger, a Nazi Diplomat and a Murder in Paris (Liveright).

 Did you know LARB is a reader-supported nonprofit?